Aims & Scope

 All papers are reviewed equally according to double-blind peer review processes.

 There are no fees of any kind for the IAFOR Journal of Cultural Studies.

 The IAFOR Journal of Cultural Studies practices double-blind peer review.
 The review process is as follows:

-- Editorial checking (the Editorial Office makes sure that all information needed for processing the submission further was provided; that the submission complies with the Author Guidelines; and that the content is relevant to the journal);
+- Submissions check, (the Publications Office makes sure that all information needed for processing the submission further was provided; that the submission complies with the Author Guidelines; and that the content is relevant to the journal);

-- Primary checking of an anonymous submission, involving an assessment of its suitability for publication (based on the quality of language, compatibility with the IAFOR Journal of Cultural Studies Aims & Scope, evidence of research, and sufficiency of references to the international literature), performed by a reviewer independent of journal;
+- Primary checking of an anonymous submission, involving an assessment of its suitability for publication (based on the quality of language, compatibility with the IAFOR Journal of Cultural Studies Aims & Scope, evidence of research, and sufficiency of references to the international literature), performed by two reviewers independent of journal;

 - Proofreading and checking whether the reworked article is written in compliance with the reviewer's comments and the Author Guidelines.